makersacademy/airport_challenge/README.md

 * To generate an airport: `airport_variable = Airport.new`
 * To generate an aeroplane: `aeroplane_variable = Plane.new`
 * You can generate as many airports and planes as you like.
-* By default, the airports are generated empty and with a default capacity of 10 planes.
+* By default, the airports are generated empty and with a capacity of 10 planes.
 * To specify a different capacity, pass a positive integer when generating the airport:
   `big_airport = Airport.new(200)`
-* By default, planes are generated in flight - to land them, use `land`:
+* By default, planes are generated 'in flight' - to land them, use `land`:
   `airport_variable.land(plane_variable)`
-* To check that your plane is now in the airport, use `contains?`:
+* To check that a plane is in the airport, use `contains?`:
   `airport_variable.contains?(plane_variable)`
 * You can also view the contents of the airport's hangar:
   `airport.hangar`
-* You cannot take off if a plane is already in flight, and you cannot land if the plane is already on the ground.
+* A plane cannot take off if it is already in flight, and a plane cannot land if it is already on the ground.
 * A plane cannot take off from an airport unless it is at that airport.
 * A plane cannot land at an airport that has reached its capacity.
 * The weather is generally fine, but occasional storms will prevent landings and take offs.